kier-johns/project-3/README.md

 # Executive Summary

 Given the need to be able to decipher between an educator inquiring about mental health services and other non-educator customers I turned to sources on each of those topics.
 The Teaching subreddit [(r/teachihng)](https://www.reddit.com/r/teaching/) is a community meant for educators to share educational news, share tips and trick, and to even vent/seek advice on the trials and tribulations of being a teacher in today's society.
 This subreddit currently has over 120k members.
-The Mentalhealth subreddit [(r/mentalhealth)](https://www.reddit.com/r/mentalhealth/) is a forum to discuss, vent, support and share information about mental health, illness and wellness, currently hosting 417k members.
+The Mentalhealth subreddit [(r/mentalhealth)](https://www.reddit.com/r/mentalhealth/) is a forum to discuss, vent, support and share information about mental health, illness and wellness, and is currently hosting 417k members.

 From these two subreddits, over 7,400 posts were pulled, which included the titles and the text of each post.
 To clean these two datasets null and duplicated rows were removed.
 Attaching a picture or video in the post is what would create the null values and were thereby not helpful for this particular scenario.
 Once this cleaning was completed the teaching and mental health datasets provided 1,420 and 1,893 viable posts respectively.
 This is close to a 50/50 split in the combination of these two datasets.

 Through the EDA process the two subreddits were explored separately.
 The first detail explored was the distribution of length and word counts of the title and post text.
-These distributions can be seen below:
+The distribution of the word counts only for titles and text can be seen below:

 ![Teacher Title Word Count](imgs/Teacher_Title_Word_Count.png)
 ![Teacher Text Word Count](imgs/Teacher_Text_Word_Count.png)